shrikanta8/shrikanta8/README.md

 - 🌱 I’m currently learning Java and Full Stack Web Development
 - 👯 I’m looking to collaborate on Open Source Projects
-- 🤔 I’m looking for help with finding projects to contribute to!
 - 💬 Ask me about anything!
 - 📫 How to reach me: kalantrishriji8@gmail.com
 - 😄 Pronouns: She / her